-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-We have audited Idaho Foodbank Warehouse, Inc.'s (the Organization) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Organization's major federal program for the year ended April 30, 2020.
-The Organization's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Idaho Foodbank Warehouse, Inc.'s (the Organization) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Organization's major federal programs for the year ended April 30, 2021.
+The Organization's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.